Why the Algarve Should Be at the Top of Your Travel List:

 If camping is your thing, there is no better place to go than the Algarve.
 Nothing is quite as amazing as waking up in the morning to a beautiful sunrise outside.
 You can find a range of campsites throughout the Algarve, such as Monte Gordo to Olhao, Albufeira, Lagos, and the island of Tavira.
 If you don’t have a camper of your own, you can rent one from one of the local rental companies.
 To add a fun and historic element to your trip, why not stay in a vintage Volkswagen van during your visit?

-You can see now that this beautiful, welcoming place has a little bit of something for everyone.
+The Algarve is such a beautiful and welcoming place, it really has a little bit of something for everyone, whether you are travelling solo, as a single parent family, or with a group of friends.
 Whether you love spending time outdoors or would rather relax in a high-end resort, you now know that you can find it all here in the Algarve.

 We hope you enjoyed reading our top tips when visiting the Algarve!